Indian Polity / Union Legislature

 Districts of Assam, Sikkim and Lakshadweep.

-- A candidate filing nomination should make a security deposit of Rs.
-25,000 if he is a General candidate and for SCs and STs it is Rs.
+if he is a General candidate and for SCs and STs it is Rs.
 12,500.
+This is also applicable to Rajya Sabha even though there are no

 - The nomination of candidates should be proposed by 10 voters and supported by 10 voters.

-Disqualification of the Member of Parliament
+Disqualification of Member of Parliament

-A Member of Parliament will be disqualified
+Disqualification of Member of Parliament will take place:

 - If he holds office of profit.